 After arriving to campus and completing course registration, it is important to purchase all textbooks and required course materials.
 Course textbooks and materials can be purchased at the UConn Bookstore or on the UConn Bookstore website.
 Students should plan ahead and get all course materials as soon as possible.

 Computer Lab (BOUS 190C):

 All graduate students are given access to a computer lab in Boufield that has PCs, Macs and printers.
 It’s a useful area for printing out articles and doing homework.
-You must use your Husky ID to get into the lab.
+Student’s must use your Husky One Card to get into the lab.

 Attend necessary orientations:

 Students will receive information regarding mandatory orientation meetings in their offer letter and via email.
 All students are required to attend GA and TA orientation.
 International students are required to attend an international student orientation.
 Students will receive their TA and GA assignments at these orientations.
 All orientations are mandatory, so plan accordingly.